 Welcome to The Early Years

-Welcome to all of our new Kingfishers and Woodpeckers as we begin an exciting new year.
-We look forward to welcoming your families into our school as your child starts their journey with us.
+Welcome back to all of our Kingfishers and Woodpeckers as we begin an exciting new term. .

 What are we learning?

-In addition to the children's weekly PE sessions focussing on throwing, catching and travelling, the children will have access to a range of activities to support both gross and fine motor development.
+In addition to the children's weekly PE sessions focussing on dance and gymnastics, the children will have access to a range of activities to support both gross and fine motor development, and daily access to our outdoor classroom.
+We will be providing lots of opportunities for the development of children’s fine motor skills and pencil control to support writing.

 Understanding the World & Expressive Arts and Design

-Music and singing will form an important part of our weekly activities and will also be accessible to the children during their child-initiated learning, alongside opportunities for role play, art and design.
+Music and singing will form an important part of our weekly activities and will also be accessible to the children during their child-initiated learning, alongside opportunities for imaginary and role play.

 Parent helpers are a valued resource in school and we are always very keen to utilise reading helpers to support the children.
 In addition to this we would love for our parents to get involved with other aspects of the children's learning in school.
 This year we will be introducing our 'Get Involved' boards which are located on the Early Years classroom windows.
 We will use these to 'advertise' weekly for one off helper vacancies, giving parents who are unable to commit to a regular session the opportunity to come in and be a part of our school day.
 Vacancies will vary and may include coming in to help with a cooking activity, some gardening, a maths activity or ball games outdoors.
 We would also love to hear if you have a particular skill or interest which you feel may benefit the children.